Anthony-T-N/Ultra_Splunk_Development/Splunk_Development_Notes.md

 **Managing Reports**
 - Self-explanatory (Usage of GUI, edit options to schedule reports)
 - Key notes: Power/Admin set report display for Self/App.
 Admin set report for all Apps
 - Permissions can be given to specific reports.
-Report Embedding can be viewed by anyone
+Report Embedding can be viewed by anyone (URL)

 **Alerts & Creation & Actions & Management** - Create notifications when defined conditions met based on a search completed and perform action.
 - Alert types: Scheduled & Real-time